merrillm1/starter-academic/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
+I specialize in helping others envision the complexities of data so progress can be made.

-As a data scientist with Fellowship.ai I’ve worked on a range of projects, from CTOR prediction for email banners to customer segmentation analysis and churn prediction.
-I have experience deploying workable models into Streamlit apps, R Shiny dashboards and in Docker containers for exploration and practical use.
-Beyond my programming work, what sets me apart is my love for telling compelling data stories that drive organizational change.
+As a data scientist with Fellowship.ai I worked on a range of projects, from CTOR prediction for email banners to customer segmentation analysis and churn prediction.
+I’ve also deployed workable models into Streamlit apps, R Shiny dashboards and Docker containers for exploration and practical use.
+Beyond my programming work, what sets me apart is my love for telling compelling data stories that bring clarity and drive decisions.

-Links to my work are below, feel free to reach out to me with questions, freelance work or to pair up on a project. {{% staticref "files/cv.pdf" "newtab" %}}Download my Resume{{% /staticref %}}
+Links to my personal projects are below, feel free to reach out to me with employment opportunities, freelance work or to pair up on an interesting project.